top of page

 The G in DIGIN: Managing the Gut Microbiota as an Ecosystem

-The "G" in the DIGIN framework refers to the Gut Microbiota , the vast community of bacteria, fungi, and viruses that inhabit the human digestive tract.
+The "G" in the DIGIN framework refers to the Gut Microbiota, the vast community of bacteria, fungi, and viruses that inhabit the human digestive tract.
 Modern research characterizes the microbiota as a sophisticated metabolic organ rather than a collection of passive residents.
-These microorganisms perform essential physiological tasks that the human body cannot execute independently, such as synthesizing vitamins K2 and B-complex, modulating the developing immune system, an
+These microorganisms perform essential physiological tasks that the human body cannot execute independently, such as synthesizing vitamins K2 and B-complex, modulating the developing immune system, and

 Frankie Gan